camel-tooling/camel-dap-client-vscode/README.md

   - the message body
   - a message header when it is of type String
   - an exchange property when it is of type String
+- Command `Start camel Application with JBang and debug`.
+It allows a one-click start and Camel debug in simple cases.
+- Configuration snippets for Camel debugger launch configuration
+- Configuration snippets to launch Camel application ready to accept a Camel debugger connection using jbang or Maven

 ## Requirements